 New Brewery Arts

-Now known as New Brewery Arts, you can still meet local makers and see them at work in their studios, as well as buy handcrafted jewellery, pottery and textiles in the shop.
-There’s also an exhibition space, café and craft classes for adults and kids if you want to try something new.
+Now known as New Brewery Arts, you can still meet local makers and see them at work in their studios, as well as buying handcrafted jewellery, pottery and textiles in the shop.
+There’s also an exhibition space, café and craft classes for both adults and kids.
+Choose from weekly courses or one-off workshops in everything from jewellery-making to embroidery and lino printing.

 Abbey Grounds